DerZwergGimli/solscan-api/readme.md

 `Default Limit: 150 requests/ 30 seconds, 100k requests / day`

+## Help this Project

+If you find any issues please create an [Issue](https://github.com/DerZwergGimli/solscan-api/issues) and provide the following data:

+- Endpoint that is not working properly.
+- All Parameters that you have used for making that request.
+- JSON Data of the response.

 ## Usage

 Example: Fetching last 10 Blocks form Solana-Blockchain via SolscanAPI